-Qi Qi of China and Shallon Olsen of Canada are the big names to watch here, with Ellie Black also hoping to get in.
+Qi Qi of China and Olsen are the big names to watch here, with Black also hoping to get in.

 I feel like pretty much anyone competing bars for China could sneak into the final…they don’t have any Fan Yilin-esque routines, but they have some that are really fantastic and it’ll come down to who hits.
 For Canada, Black and Padurariu are the strongest, but I don’t think either will end up getting into the final, and no individual competitors in this subdivision are necessarily bars gymnasts.

 Again, basically almost all of China, with reigning world champion Liu my favorite, but Li has really stepped up to become a key beam kid this year, and both Tang and Chen Yile are fabulous as well as backups.
 As in 2018, Black and Padurariu are both likely to make the final if they can do what they’re capable of, and again, for individuals, there’s really no one on the list.